-This means that if there is a COVID-19 outbreak, contact tracers can quickly access your contact information and get in touch with you, if you’ve visited a public exposure site.
+This means that if there is a COVID-19 outbreak, contact tracers can quickly contact you, if you’ve visited a public exposure site.
 This will help to contain a COVID-19 outbreak.

 Where do I need to check-in?

-- schools, outside school hours care services, and early childhood services, in respect of all students,teachers and school staff (but not visitors, contractors or other workers).
+- schools, childcare or early childhood services and outside school hours care services in respect of all students, teachers and other school staff (but not visitors, contractors or other workers).
 Other educational facilities must use check-in.

 - hospitals and care facilities in respect of admitted or residential patients and ambulance workers